Lammer-FH/boutique-hotel-technikum-2024-ba/specs/pm/Text.md

 # General
-The texts used for the app are created with the help of AI, Gemini version 1.0 Pro!
-Howere the text was largely adapted to fit together.
+The texts used for the app were created with the help of AI, Gemini version 1.0 Pro!
+However, the text was adapted to fit together and make sense.

 # Landing-Page
 Headline: Boutique-Hotel-Technikum